marxin/texi2rst-generated/sphinx/gccint/target-description-macros-and-functions/dividing-the-output-into-sections-texts-data.rst

 .. function:: void TARGET_ASM_INIT_SECTIONS (void)

-  Define this hook if you need to do something special to set up the varasm.c sections, or if your target has some special sections of its own that you need to create.
+  Define this hook if you need to do something special to set up the :samp:`varasm.c` sections, or if your target has some special sections of its own that you need to create.

   GCC calls this hook after processing the command line, but before writing